ErickTamayo/fuse-google-analytics/README.md

 ##### Build your project
 - Run `fuse build -t=iOS -DCOCOAPODS -adebug`

-**Notes: CocoaPods the first time will take long downloading the Google Analytics dependencies**
+**Note:** CocoaPods the first time will take long downloading the Google Analytics dependencies

 When Xcode opens, sign your code and run on your iPhone.
 You should see 4 buttons for generating the events.
 Click on them and your Google Analytics account should have activity.